SU-SWS/stanford_media/README.md

 Configuration
 ---

-1. Add the Entity Embed button to the WYSIWYG as needed and check the box "Display embedded entities".
+1. Add the Media Library button to the WYSIWYG as needed and check the box "Embed media".
-2. It is also suggested to check the box "Linkit URL converter" and place the Linkit converter to process after displaying the embedded entities.
-3. If the WYSIWYG is configured to limit allowed HTML Tags, ensure the the below is added to the list of allowed tags:
+1. If the WYSIWYG is configured to limit allowed HTML Tags, ensure the the below is added to the list of allowed tags:
-`<drupal-entity data-entity-type data-entity-uuid data-entity-embed-display data-entity-embed-display-settings data-align data-caption data-embed-button class>`
+`<drupal-media data-entity-type data-entity-uuid data-caption data-align data-* class>`
+   * Although `data-*` would allow all data attributes and you wouldn't need to add any others, the UI form validation will throw an error without the above attributes.
+   * `data-caption` is only required if captions are allowed.
+This has to be added and `data-*` cant be relied on due to hard coded checking of the embed form.
+   * `data-align` is only required if the media can be aligned.
+Similar issue as `data-align` above.

 Troubleshooting